postgrespro/pg_probackup/Documentation.md

 - size is in bytes.
 - DEGRADED timelines contain 'lost_files' array with information about intervals of lost segments.
-- 'N backups' replaced with array of backups belonging to timeline.
+- 'N backups' attribute is replaced with 'backups' array containing backups belonging to the timeline.

 ### Configuring Backup Retention Policy